Equipment and adaptations to your home if you have a disability or illness

 Please contact Access Point, the contact centre for Adult Social Care Services.

-Access Point will take details of the difficulties you are experiencing, provide standard equipment or adaptations or signpost you to the most appropriate service.
+Access Point will take details of the difficulties you're experiencing, provide standard equipment or adaptations or signpost you to the most appropriate service.